Oops! Sorry!!

 2. Emotions are not always rational

-On the other hand, emotions can make your feel responsible or the cause of the problem, even though you're not at fault.
+Or, they can make you feel responsible or the cause of the problem, even though you did nothing wrong.

-So, you might feel frustrated at someone, and not see how YOU may have contributed to the challenge.
+So, you might feel frustrated by someone, and not see how YOU contributed to the frustration.

 In many ways…